0xsequence/sequence-unreal/Plugins/SequencePlugin/README.md

 in the new updated version.

 We now are opting to use .ini files to store configurations for the plugin rather than storing them in the plugin itself.
+This will make integrating updates to the plugin much simpler.

 To do this please go to [YourProjectDirectory]/Config And create a file named **[SequenceConfig.ini]**